 Suppose you have several clusters, and your users and components authenticate in a variety of ways.
 For example:

 With kubeconfig files, you can organize your clusters, users, and namespaces.
-And you can define contexts that enable users to quickly and easily switch between clusters and namespaces.
+You can also define contexts to quickly and easily switch between clusters and namespaces.

 KUBECONFIG environment variable holds a list of kubeconfig files.

 For Linux and Mac, the list is colon-delimited.
 For Windows, the list